saurabhsensai/saurabhsensai.github.io/_pages/cv.md

 Work experience
 ======

+* July 2025 - Present: Junior Research Fellow, JISIASR
+  * Working on EEG-based machine learning models to develop neuro-biomarkers that can differentiate between Virtual Autism and Actual Autism.
+  * Collaborating with the Institute of Neurosciences, Kolkata for clinical data collection and validation.
+  * The project is funded by the Anusandhan National Research Foundation (ANRF), Government of India.
+  * Supervisor: Dr. Kasturi Barik (Ph.
+D. IIT Kharagpur)

-* Jan 2025 - Present: Data Scientist, Core AI
+* Jan 2025 - June 2025: Data Scientist, Core AI
-  * Managing and analyzing medical data from the Alzheimer's Disease Neuroimaging Initiative (ADNI), including tabular records and 3D MRI scans.
-  * Preprocessing and refining data to uncover patterns for classifying different stages of Alzheimer's disease.
-  * Developing deep learning models and pipelines for efficient processing and integration of 3D imaging and tabular data.
+  * In my previous role as a Data Scientist, I worked with 3D MRI images of Alzheimer’s patients, along with longitudinal data acquired from the Alzheimer’s Disease Neuroimaging Initiative (ADNI).
+  * Analyzed longitudinal data to identify patterns and track disease progression, helping detect patient variations early for timely intervention.
+  * Developed models that integrated MRI and textual data to diagnose patients based on plasma-based biomarkers
   * Supervisor: Dr. Sidharth Pancholi

 * Jan 2024-July 2024: Research Assistant